2012 Main Event: The Final Table is Set!

 Thank you for being part of this amazing WSOP!

-We've got profiles of each and every October Niner, along with video interviews.
+We've got profiles of each and every October Niner.
 Use the links below to get to know the guys who have a shot at this year's world championship.

 - Players Left